galette/galettedoc/source/faq/index.rst

 -----------------------

 Make sure to be precise as well on RFEs.
 Developers may not guess what you have in mind, you have to explain them, event if this seems obvious to you ;)
-Requested enhancements are tagged as "Souhaits" (whishes, in french), and moved by developers when work begins most of the time.
+Requested enhancements are tagged as "Souhaits" (wishes, in french), and moved by developers when work begins most of the time.

-Once you made your whishes, you can `submit it to a vote <https://vote.galette.eu/>`_, most wanted features may catch devs attention.
+Once you made your wishes, you can `submit it to a vote <https://vote.galette.eu/>`_, most wanted features may catch devs attention.

 ********************************
 How to search in lists archives?